Skip to main content

 Values and Vision

 Francis Holland is rooted in its Christian ethos, but welcomes girls of all nationalities and faiths.
-The School’s vision is to provide an inspiring, holistic education in a community which empowers girls to become the leaders, thinkers, innovators, designers, entrepreneurs, and game-changers of tomorrow.
-We offer an outstanding experience of learning and culture by putting curiosity, critical thinking and problem-solving at the heart of our approach to learning as well as encouraging entrepreneurship through our double award-winning Creative Enterprise programme.
+The school’s vision is to provide an inspiring, holistic education in a community which empowers girls to become the leaders, thinkers, innovators, designers, entrepreneurs and game-changers of tomorrow.
+We offer an outstanding experience of learning and culture by putting creativity, intellectual curiosity, critical thinking and problem-solving at the heart of our approach to learning as well as encouraging entrepreneurship through our double national award-winning Creative Enterprise programme.
 Sixth Formers enjoy abundant leadership and entrepreneurship opportunities within the Old School House, a state-of-the-art learning environment which offers the perfect transition from school to university-style learning and the world of work beyond.

-The School’s public exam results (75% of GCSE grades were A* in 2023, while 62% of A Level results were A*-A and 29% A* in 2023), have been on a dramatic upward trajectory over the last five years and we are now rank amongst the top independent schools nationally.
+The school’s public exam results (71% of GCSE grades were A* (9-8) in 2025, while 72% of A Level results were A*-A in 2024), have been on an upward trajectory over the last decade and we are now rank amongst the top independent schools nationally.
 However, what really sets FHS apart is our exceptional pastoral care and strong sense of community.
 Girls are robust and resilient because they feel supported and confident in taking risks in order to reach their full potential.
 Infused with passion, purpose and a sense of joy, FHS is a school where children flourish, often achieving far more than they could ever have imagined.

 ISI Report